ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Immutability.md

 ## Using `Final` for Constants and Immutable References

 Python 3.8 introduced the `Final` qualifier.
-`Final` allows you to declare that a name--whether a module-level variable, a class attribute, or an instance attribute--cannot be reassigned after initialization.
+`Final` declares that a name--whether a module-level variable, a class attribute, or an instance attribute--cannot be reassigned after initialization.
 This is a purely static indication; it's enforced by the type checker but not by the Python runtime.